awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 + [Troubleshooting for RDS Proxy](rds-proxy.troubleshooting.md)
 + [Using RDS Proxy with AWS CloudFormation](rds-proxy-cfn.md)

-## Support and availability of RDS Proxy<a name="rds-proxy.support"></a>
+## Supported engines and Region availability for RDS Proxy<a name="rds-proxy.support"></a>

 RDS Proxy supports the following database engine versions:
 + RDS for MySQL – MySQL 5\.6, 5\.7, and 8\.0
-+ RDS for PostgreSQL – version 10\.10 and higher minor versions, and version 11\.5 and higher minor versions
++ RDS for PostgreSQL – version 10\.10 and higher minor versions, version 11\.5 and higher minor versions, and version 12\.5 and higher minor versions

 RDS Proxy is available in the following Regions:
 + US East \(Ohio\)